How To Install Wireshark On Ubuntu 20.04 LTS

 3. Configure Wireshark

-4. Launch Wireshark
+4. Launching Wireshark

 The installation process will be discussed in more detail in the sub-chapter below.